 Location: San Diego, CA

-Overtime: As a professional circus acrobat, aerialist, dancer, and choreographer, training is his main activity outside of work.
+Overtime: As a professional circus acrobat, aerialist, dancer, and choreographer, athletic training is his main activity outside of work.

-Why You Need To Know Him: “My first interaction with AV was from my artistic work as a dancer and technologist.”
+Why You Need to Know Him: “My first interaction with AV was from my artistic work as a dancer and technologist.”